WWmonster/MarkdownTest/docs/test2.md

 	Right after applying changes in OpenL Tablets WebStudio, the updates are applied to the database.
 A user can log in and work under a newly created account in OpenL Tablets WebStudio.

+	!!! note
-	**Note:** During installation, several tables are created in the database.
+	During installation, several tables are created in the database.
 If the same tables exist in the database from the previous usage, a conflict occurs.
 To avoid this situation, the following tables must be removed:

 	-   ACCESSCONTROLENTRY
 	-   GROUP2GROUP